Pavese places in Santo Stefano Belbo

 Santo Stefano Belbo is where the last novel by Cesare Pavese – The Moon And The Bonfires, published in 1950 – takes place.
-While visiting Pavese places, one can recollect the events of the novel, along with the writer’s biography.
-The house where he was born, the Church of Saints James and Cristopher where he got baptized, the Moncucco hill, the carpenter’s shop of his great friend Pinolo Scaglione, the Mora farm, the Palazzina del Nido, the Gaminella lodge and, finally, his grave in the cemetery of Santo Stefano Belbo.
+While visiting these places, one can recollect the events of the novel, along with the writer’s biography.
+Here you can visit the house where he was born and the carpenter’s shop of his long-time friend Pinolo Scaglione (Nuto) – both accessible through our guided tours, as well as the Church of Saints James and Christopher where he got baptized and his grave.
+In addition, other symbolic locations included in this novel and in other works of Cesare Pavese can be found in town, as well.

 Santo Stefano Belbo